Everyone has unproductive days every now and then. This is true even to Asian Efficiency team members. It happens even to the best of us.

 We’ve talked about unproductive days but the reality is that they can often turn into unproductive weeks and months too.
 Here’s a quick look at different timeframes and why un-productivity can stretch out:

 - Days.
-As we mentioned about, 1-2 unproductive days per month is pretty normal.
+As we mentioned, 1-2 unproductive days per month is pretty normal.
 In an average week, it’s possible to have 3-4 excellent days followed by 1-2 average ones.

 - Months.
 These really suck, but they do happen, usually in association with really tough work projects or assignments, or a problem in your personal life that is taking up a lot of your time (and a lot of conscious concentration and attention even when you’re not working on it).